FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: 0.223

-1. In the `mtcars` data set, fit a linear regression model of weight (predictor) on mpg (outcome).
+**3. In the `mtcars` data set, fit a linear regression model of weight
+    (predictor) on mpg (outcome).
 Get a 95% confidence interval for the expected mpg at the average weight.
-What is the lower endpoint?
+What is the lower endpoint?**

 -   18.991